Certificate of Need

 To receive a determination of whether your project is subject to CON review, send a signed copy of the Letter of Intent (via the form provided or its equivalent), a Projected Project Costs spreadsheet, and any required additional information to email@example.com.

 Note that applicants that concede jurisdiction - when the project plainly meets CON statutory threshold requirements - are not required to submit a Letter of Intent, but may wish to do so to aid the Board in its initial assessment of the proposed project.

 A CON applicant is required to show that its application is consistent with the health resource allocation plan (HRAP).
 The HRAP identifies Vermont needs in health care services, programs, and facilities, the resources available to meet those needs, and the priorities for addressing those needs on a statewide basis.
 Because of the variety of CON projects that are submitted for review, not all of its requirements must be met for any given project.
 Please contact us if you have further questions on HRAP standards.

-For Certificates of Need filed prior to 1/1/2013, please contact Donna Jerry at firstname.lastname@example.org.
+For Certificates of Need filed prior to that date, please contact Donna Jerry at firstname.lastname@example.org.

 To discuss a proposed project or to receive guidance on a CON application, you can contact us at 802-828-2177 or send an e-mail to email@example.com.